Bre77/home-assistant.io/source/_integrations/tessie.markdown

 - Keyless driving
 - Play fart

-### Climate

-The integration will create a climate entity to control the vehicle's climate control system.
-This entity can:

-- Turn on and off
-- Change the drivers set temperature
-- Change to one of the three keep modes: Keep, Dog, and Climate

-The passenger set temperature is shown as a sensor but cannot be changed by Tessie.

-### Cover

-The integration will create a cover entity to control various aspects of your vehicles:

-- Vent/Closing windows
-- Open/Closing charge port
-- Open frunk
-- Open/Close trunk

 ### Device Tracker

 The integration will create device tracker entities for the vehicles current location, and navigation destination.

-### Lock

-The integration will create a lock entity for each vehicle.

-### Media Player

-The integration will create media player entities to show what each vehicles is currently playing.

-### Number

-The integration will create number entities to control:

-- Charge current
-- Charge limit
-- Speed limit

 ### Select